-

 A smooth and mild medium roast coffee with notes of caramel, orange blossom, and jasmine.

-Pros: taste, consistent flavor, freshness
+Pros: taste, delicious, consistent flavor

 -